needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Limitation:** The Movie Recorder doesn't support H.264 MP4 and ProRes QuickTime encoding on Linux.

+#### Limited support of AA/TAA in AOVs

+**Limitation:** The Beauty AOV is the only AOV that you can currently record with Anti-Aliasing (AA) / Temporal Anti-Aliasing (TAA) enabled on your recording camera.

+#### Color artifacts in AOV recordings when TAA is enabled

+**Known issue:** If you record multiple AOVs while the recording camera has Temporal Anti-Aliasing (TAA) enabled, the recorded outputs might contain unexpected color artifacts.
+For example, some areas of a Beauty pass might include artificial colors coming from the data recorded for a Normal pass.

+**Workaround:** If you need to record a Beauty pass with TAA enabled on your recording camera, you should record it through its own recording session, separately from any other AOVs.

 #### Recording discontinuous animations results in continuous animation curve

 **Limitation:** When you use a single recorder to record an animation sequence that includes discontinuities (for example, camera cuts), the Recorder interpolates and smoothens all discontinuities in the resulting animation curve, as it is by design in Unity.
 However, this process alters the expected discontinuities in the recorded animation.

 **Workaround:** To keep discontinuities while recording animations, you need to perform several recordings between the cuts.
-For example, you could set up several Recorder clips in Timeline, relative to the source animations you need to record.
+For example, you could set up several Recorder Clips in Timeline, relative to the source animations you need to record.

 #### UNC paths not supported as output locations